qiufengyu/CodeWarehouse/NetworkingLab/README.md

 ## NJUCS2015 Networking Labs

 ### Wireshark
+Use wireshark to catch frames

 ### [Course Searching](./lab2)
-Get searching results from the server, then analyse.
+Get searching results from the server, then analyse

 ### [Chatting Room](./lab3)
 Create socket and exchange data